ibm-cloud-docs/loadbalancer-service/faqs.md

 It is recommended that your load balancer service and your compute instances reside locally within the same data center.
 The load balancer service’s UI does not show compute instances from other remote data centers.
 However, the UI includes compute instances from other data centers within the same city (for example, data centers whose names share the first three letters, such as DALxx).
 You can use the API interface to add compute instances from any remote data center.

-## Which TLS version is supported with SSL offload?
+## Which TLS version is supported by SSL offload?
 {: faq}

 The IBM Cloud Load Balancer service supports TLS 1.2 with SSL termination.